 Kindergarten is crucial for young learners, and is the foundation of elementary learning.
 How do you know if your child is ready for kindergarten?
-You can help get them there with these five steps.
+Here, several Detroit school experts offer insight on preparing kids for kindergarten.

 1. Teach essential skills

-“We asked DPS and charter school principals what they want teachers and parents to do to ensure kids are prepared for kindergarten,” says Linda Sapp, reading literacy manager at Matrix Head Start-Vista Nuevas.
+“We asked DPS and charter school principals what they want teachers and parents to do to ensure kids are prepared for kindergarten,” says Linda Sapp, who has served as reading literacy manager at Matrix Head Start in Detroit.

 “They listed a few things including socialization – can the child sit and follow directions?
 They should know their first and last names.
 They should know the eight basic colors.
 They should know their shapes.
 They should be able to count from 1 to 20 and be able to recognize numbers, not just recite them.”